Helinos/stride/README.md

-# stride
+#Stride
-An abysmally coded Discord music bot written in Rust
+A discord music bot written in rust that does what I want it to.